Frequently Asked Questions

 access for parents finding their children.

-- What is the international travel insurance?
+- What is the international health insurance?
 Is it mandatory to have for every student

 who goes to the camp to be insured?
-Every student has to purchase international insurance.
-Once students arrive in China,
+Every student has to purchase international health insurance.
+Once students arrive

-some of them might become sick.
-If they need to be sent to a hospital, their international
+in China, some of them might become sick.
+If they need to be sent to a hospital, their

 - How much spending money should each student bring?
 Hanban will provide all meals, accommodations, travel, and costs associated with